arnab132/Meteorological-Data-Analysis-using-Python/README.md

 # Meteorological-Data-Analysis-using-Python

 Data analysis can be described as a process consisting of several steps in which the raw data are transformed and processed in order to produce data visualizations and make predictions.
-Data analysis is schematized as a process chain consisting of the following sequence of Stages:
+Data analysis is Schematized as a process chain consisting of the following sequence of Stages:

 ![image](https://user-images.githubusercontent.com/22562694/121211631-43074200-c89a-11eb-8ed3-543b449f1096.png)